pingcap/tiflow/dm/docs/RFCS/20220202_optimist_shard_mode_support_conflict_ddl.md

 - DDLs that make a table "bigger and smaller", such as `alter table tb rename column a to b`, which in a sense is equivalent to delete `a` and add `b` to table `tb`.
 - DDLs that make a column incomparable, such as `alter table tb change a from int to varchar`, making it impossible to compare the size of `varchar` and `int`.
 For this kind of DDL, we can resolve it according to TiDB's fieldTypeMergeRules case by case, but we still need to consider a generic solution in order to be as compatible as possible with all DDLs.
 In a sense, this DDL also makes the table "bigger and smaller" in column level (remove `a int`, add `a varchar`)
 - Adding NotNULL NoDefault columns, such as `alter table tb add column a not null`, which also makes the table incomparable (INT NOT NULL No Default vs Nil).
-In a sense, this DDL also makes the table "big and small" (remove nil, add `a int not null`)
+In a sense, this DDL also makes the table "bigger and smaller" in column level (remove nil, add `a int not null`)

 ## Design